Alex-Pennington/phoenix-sdr-net/README.md

 ## Overview

-Network streaming and relay tools for the Phoenix Nest SDR system.
-Enables distributed SDR processing with TCP-based I/Q streaming, signal splitting, and multi-client broadcast.
+Network streaming and telemetry tools for the Phoenix Nest SDR system.
+Provides TCP-based I/Q streaming from SDR hardware and UDP telemetry logging for distributed processing.

 ---